The Vermont Statutes Online

 (a) In determining whether a person is medically indigent, the Secretary of Human Services shall prescribe and use an income standard and requirements for eligibility that will permit the receipt of federal matching funds under Title XIX of the Social Security Act.

 (b) Workers with disabilities whose income is less than 250 percent of the federal poverty level shall be eligible for Medicaid.
 The income also must not exceed the Medicaid protected income level for one or the Supplemental Security Income (SSI) payment level for two, whichever is higher, after disregarding the earnings of the working individual with disabilities; Social Security disability insurance benefits, including Social Security retirement benefits converted automatically from Social Security Disability Insurance (SSDI), if applicable; any veteran’s disability benefits; and, if the working individual with disabilities is married, all income of the spouse.
-Earnings of the working individual with disabilities shall be documented by evidence of Federal Insurance Contributions Act tax payments, Self-Employment Contributions Act tax payments, or a written business plan approved and supported by a third-party investor or funding source.
+The Agency of Human Services shall adopt rules governing documentation of earnings of working individuals with disabilities.
 The resource limit for this program shall be $10,000.00 for an individual and $15,000.00 for a couple at the time of enrollment in the program.
 Assets attributable to earnings made after enrollment in the program shall be disregarded.
 (Added 1967, No. 147, § 6; amended 1987, No. 89, § 314b; 2005, No. 56, § 4, eff.
 June 13, 2005; 2015, No. 157 (Adj.
 Sess.), § G.1, eff.
 June 2, 2016; 2017, No. 210 (Adj.
 Sess.), § 1, eff.
-June 1, 2018.)
+June 1, 2018; 2025, No. 27, § E.307, eff.
+July 1, 2025.)